rishv30/OIBSIP/README.md

-This is the simple landing page of my Blog website named Rishabh Blogs, The main tech stacks used in it is HTML and CSS. portfolio is my portfoilio website
+This repository includes the projects that I've done for an Internship in web dev and designing.